- Live Rates

 Home price appreciation has been the big story in Oregon for the last few of years.
 Housing markets across the state have outpaced the national average, in terms of price appreciation.
 This is true for the broader Pacific Northwest as well.

-In fact, Oregon posted some of the biggest year-over-year gains of any state in the country during 2016 and 2017.
-And while prices have slowed down a bit since then, they are expected to continue rising throughout 2020.
-According to Zillow, prices in Oregon have risen 2.9% over the past 12 months and are expected to rise another 3.2% over the year.
+In fact, Oregon posted some impressive gains over the past year, and they are expected to continue rising throughout 2021.
+According to Zillow, prices in Oregon have risen 10% over the past 12 months and are expected to continue rising over the year.

 That’s the first thing you should know about buying a home in Oregon in 2021.
 If you postpone your purchase until later in the year, you could encounter higher housing costs.